SherbyRobotics/racecar/README.md

 ## How it works
 In the graph, you can see a representation of the communication between the nodes and the topics of the most basic working mode:
 ![134103581-986b1f90-49de-4c44-837e-c3292f4de27f](https://user-images.githubusercontent.com/16725496/134103763-9a2e7839-77fe-411a-9f8b-ce5df9a0cd32.jpg)
-using the base launch file [teleop.launch.py](racecar_bringup/launch/teleop.launch.py).
+using the base launch file with:
+'''ros2 launch racecar_bringup basic_control.launch.py'''

 The RaceCar has many operating modes that allow you to test different functionnalities.
 The ROS controller Node, which control commands to the motor and the steering servo, has multiple high-level mode that are selected by joystick inputs (see [Controller modes](#controller-modes) table for more details).
 For instance, open-loop, closed-loop in velocity, closed-loop in position modes are available for both the propulsion and the steering.
 The Arduino has also multiple internal low-level modes (different than the high-level ones!!!) that are selected by the ROS controller Node.
 Empty operating mode templates are available in the source code for you to test custom control modes.